eclipse-archived/ceylon-lang.org/documentation/1.1/tour/generics.md

 `Collection` both produces—via the `iterator()` method—and consumes— via the `add()` method—the type `Element`.

-Here's where Java goes off and dives down a rabbit hole, successfully using wildcards to wrangle a covariant or contravariant type out of an invariant type, but also succeeding in thoroughly confusing everybody.
+Here's where Java goes off and dives down a rabbit hole, introducing _wildcards_ to wrangle a covariant or contravariant type out of an invariant type, but also succeeding in thoroughly confusing everybody.
 We're not going to follow Java down the hole.